CGCooke/Blog/_posts/2021-01-03-Number-Extraction-With-Tesseract.md

     confidences.append(confidence)
 ```

-Finally, we can save both the angles, and Tesseract's level of confidence.
+We can save both the angles, and Tesseract's level of confidence.

 ```python
 angles = np.array(angles)